-‘If The Lost Boys reminds you of your teen years or provided the soundtrack to your youth, you might not want me to tell you tell it just hit its 31st birthday…’
+‘If The Lost Boys reminds you of your teen years or provided the soundtrack to your youth, you might not want me to tell it just hit its 31st birthday…’

 That’s right, people: The Lost Boys is OLD.
 Younger than me, you understand, but still old.
 Fortunately, the boys have aged well and the movie has stood the test of time.
 What better way to pay tribute to the film than with a tour of the filming locations made famous by the vampires of Santa Carla?

-The move was originally to be set in Santa Cruz, and this was also the name of the town on screen.
-However, being referred to as the ‘Murder Capital of the World’ wasn’t quite the tag line they looking for.
+Originally, the movie was to be set in Santa Cruz, and this was also the name of the town on screen.
+However, being referred to as the ‘Murder Capital of the World’ wasn’t quite the tagline they looking for.
 Therefore, Santa Cruz refused permits for the production crew.
 Although the movie was filmed in SC, the town was renamed Santa Carla so as not to scare off tourists.
 Unfortunately, the city had already been dubbed ‘Murderville, USA’ after a spate of crimes in the 1970s.